codingMustache/codingMustache/README.md

 ## Joke of the Day

-The urge to sing the Lion King song is just a whim away.
+I tried to milk a cow today, but was unsuccessful.
+Udder failure.

 ## Home Server Up-Time